-Study options such as relationships, gender, aggression, and forensic (criminal) psychology are available.
+Study options such as relationships, gender, aggression, forensic (criminal) psychology, eating behaviour and others are available.

 You will also develop an understanding of key theoretical concepts and approaches in psychology, plus an appreciation for the methods psychologists use when conducting research.